 Annoyance alert: Both comparisons want you to put your phone number in, and may try to contact you by phone or email to discuss your quote.
 There's no way to opt out.
 It would of course be terrible if you accidentally put in a non-working phone number.

-Check other perks too
+Check other insurer perks too

 - Aviva's 'Healthier Solutions' insurance includes a scheme called 'My Health Counts'.
-This lets you save up to 15% on your renewal premium in the second year if you sign up, complete a health questionnaire and follow its recommended actions to improve your lifestyle.
+This lets you save up to 15% on your renewal costs in the second year if you sign up, complete a health questionnaire and follow its recommended actions to improve your lifestyle.
 You'll also need to log back in to retake the questionnaire between six and nine months into your policy.

 - Bupa offers discounts on Fitbits, gym membership, English Heritage membership and relaxation remedies.